22 expert informed metrics for SaaS Head of Finance

 Expert contributor: Lauren Thibodeau

-Gross Revenue Retention (GRR) Rate is the percentage of recurring revenue retained from existing customers in a defined time period, including downgrades and cancels.
-It does not include any expansion revenue.
-GRR is also commonly referred to as Gross Renewal Rate.
+Gross Revenue Retention (GRR) is the percentage of recurring revenue retained from existing customers in a period, including downgrades and cancellations, and excluding expansion.

 Hype Factor